onnx/onnx/docs/Operators.md

   Broadcast the input tensor following the given shape and the broadcast rule.
   The broadcast rule is similar to numpy.array(input) * numpy.ones(shape):
   Dimensions are right alignment;
-  Two corresponding dimension must have the same value, or one of them is equal to 1.
+  Two corresponding dimensions must have the same value, or one of them is equal to 1.
   Also, this operator is similar to numpy.broadcast_to(input, shape), but the major difference is numpy.broadcast_to() does not allow shape to be smaller than input.size().
   It is possible that the output.shape is not equal to shape, when some dimensions in shape is equal to 1,